The smell reached Ji-yoo before the food did.

 The door swung shut behind her.

-"Shut up and eat your food," Alessia said.
+"Shut up and eat your food," Alessia ordered, clinical authority slicing through exhaustion

 Jae-min came up from the underground levels forty minutes later.